LLNL/RAJA/docs/sphinx/user_guide/feature/view.rst

    double* A = new double [N_r * N_c];

-Using a one dimensional array makes it necessary to convert two-dimensional indices (rows and columns of a matrix) to a one dimensional pointer offset index to access the array memory location.
+Using a one-dimensional array makes it necessary to convert two-dimensional indices (rows and columns of a matrix) to a one-dimensional pointer offset index to access the array memory location.
 One could introduce a macro such as::